MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/plan-hyper-v-security-in-windows-server.md

 # Plan for Hyper-V security in Windows Server

->Applies To: Windows Server 2016, Microsoft Hyper-V Server 2016, Windows Server 2019
+>Applies To: Windows Server 2016, Microsoft Hyper-V Server 2016

 Secure the Hyper-V host operating system, the virtual machines, configuration files, and virtual machine data.
 Use the following list of recommended practices as a checklist to help you secure your Hyper-V environment.